 How to protect your skin from the sun’s rays

-When you’re at the beach or pool, it’s tough to avoid the sun, so you need to apply sunscreen with an SPF of at least 30, according to the American Academy of Dermatology.
+When you’re at the beach or pool, it’s tough to avoid the sun, so you need to apply broad spectrum sunscreen with an SPF of at least 30, according to the American Academy of Dermatology.
 Apply it at least 15 minutes before you’re exposed to the sun and reapply it every two hours, and after toweling off if you’ve been in the water.
 Dr. Johar recommends reapplying sunscreen every hour if you’re sweating or spending time in the water.

 Sunscreen reduces your risk of sunburn but doesn’t eliminate it.
 So stay in the shade when possible.
 And be especially careful in situations where you might not be as aware of the risk of sunburn.
 You still need sunscreen on cloudy days since clouds don’t block all of the sun’s UV radiation.
 And water, sand and snow can reflect the sun’s rays as well.
 “Snow can reflect up to 90%of UV radiation, essentially doubling your exposure,” Dr. Johar said.